Saturday, July 21, 2012

 1965: Sonny & Cher appeared in concert at The Power House in San Diego, California.

-1967: The Jimi Hendrix Experience played at the Cafe-A-Go-Go in New York City.
+1967: The Jimi Hendrix Experience played the first of three nights at the Café au -GoGo in New York City.

-1969: The Beatles worked on "Come Together" at Abbey Road Studios in London.
+1969: The Beatles began working on "Come Together" at Abbey Road Studios in London.

-1969: The Archies released the single "Sugar, Sugar".
-1973: Canned Heat, Chuck Berry and Nazareth were among the acts at the Buxton Festival in Derbyshire, England.
+1973: Canned Heat, Chuck Berry and Nazareth were among the acts at the Buxton Festival at the Booth Farm in Derbyshire, England.

 1973: Detroit, Michigan declared it "Mary Wilson & the Supremes Day".